Level of difficulty: 1.5

-Rare: 129 F/54 C.
+Medium Rare: 129 F/54 C.

-Medium: 140 F/60 C.
+Medium Well: 140 F/60 C.

-Since the steaks will not achieve pasteurization, so the processing time MUST be limited to TWO HOURS in order to meet USDA standards of food safety.
-The steaks should then be consumed immediately, just as one would if sous vide were not being utilized.
+Since the steaks will not achieve pasteurization at these temperatures, the processing time should be limited to TWO HOURS in order to meet USDA standards of food safety.
+The steaks should then be consumed immediately, just as one would if sous vide were not being utilized in the first place.

+The steaks do not require any further cooking, so one need only achieve the desired color.
 Remove from heat and coat the steaks with a little butter, allow to rest for two minutes.

+MOST people take their fork in their left hand and their knife in the right hand to cut their steak (apologies to lefties).
+Logically, they take their first “stab” at approximately the “7 o’clock” position, which will lead them to this favorable and most tender first impression.
 On the right end, you can see see a distinct, triangular nugget of meat that is alternately called the head or the tail, depending on chefs’ viewpoints.
 Although delicious and unctuous, this is a the least tender piece of the steak and many people run out of appetite before they actually get to it.
 The rest of us look forward to testing our jaw muscles on this flavorful section.

 Some contemporaries opt for the “chunky” presentation to display the apparent doneness upon presentation to the diner.

 The sauce that you are wondering about is linked HERE.

 And, the bonus round: as a multi-course service, assorted sauces, the potato recipe is HERE.